Cithoreal/AI-Educator/README.md

 running pipelines docker container

 Even though I spent a lot of time learning langchain, I'm starting to think I should use all of Open-WebUI's built in features to build this project before the deadline.
 I was hoping to keep the application relatively decoupled from the front end so I could reasonably reuse my progress and eventually build a dedicated and specialized front end for it, but Open-WebUI has all the tools I want to use integrated and it makes more sense to rely on them in the time I have left.

+Going to use the built in integrated RAG feature in Open-WebUI.
+I can upload documents of chats or course material and it will be refrenced across all chats, but I will be setting up Open-WebUI specifically for this application so I don't mind being very specific on how I set things up.

+on second thought, the integrated RAG is useful for uploading documents, but I want to be able to automatically store information from conversations in vector databases as well.